Cultivating Perfection: Mysticism and Self-transformation in Early Quanzhen Daoism (Brill, 2007)

 An anthology of primary texts on meditation and contemplative prayer from a wide range of religious traditions.
 In addition to his framing theoretical and interpretive chapters, this edited volume includes Louis Komjathy’s chapter on Daoist internal alchemy (nèidān 內丹) and his ground-breaking critical discussion of modern therapeutic meditation.

 An annotated translation and study of the thirteenth-century Daoist Horse Taming Pictures, which consist of twelve illustrated poems about stages on the Daoist contemplative path.
+The text is specifically associated with the late medieval Quánzhēn 全眞 (Complete Perfection) monastic order.
 The book discusses Daoist meditation practice in detail and includes a contemplative commentary.
 Also the first book to fuse Animal Studies, Contemplative Studies, Daoist Studies, and Religious Studies.

 Introducing Contemplative Studies (Wiley-Blackwell, 2018)